 The USC String Project has had a major impact in a city with no previous tradition for orchestral music in the schools and little interest in the arts.
-Initially the program provided competent young teachers and well-trained string students.
-Eventually the large numbers of children playing string instruments created a critical mass and the parents demanded programs in their own local schools.
+Initially, the program provided competent young teachers and well-trained string students.
+Eventually, the large numbers of children playing string instruments created a critical mass and the parents demanded programs in their own local schools.

-Training tomorrow's string educators
+Training tomorrow's string educators while

 providing accessible string instruction opportunities for youth and adults

-According to an article in the November 1998 edition of the American String Teacher journal, the ‘guiding principle…. of a string project is to provide college string majors with teaching experiences while providing pedagogy classes or supervision over a number of semesters in order to prepare the college students for private or public school teaching while promoting the talents of pre-college string students.’
-(Hurley, 1998).
-The first String Project was the program at the University of Texas at Austin.
+According to an article in the November 1998 edition of the American String Teacher journal, the ‘guiding principle…. of a string project is to provide college string majors with teaching experiences while providing pedagogy classes or supervision over a number of semesters in order to prepare the college students for private or public-school teaching while promoting the talents of pre-college string students (Hurley, 1998).
+The first String Project began in 1948 at the University of Texas at Austin.
 The USC String Project at the University of South Carolina is the model for the National String Project Consortium grants, which have funded most of the established String Project sites.